 Correction.
 Vignetting can often be fixed using a single "amount" slider, although you can sometimes also adjust the center of the vignetting correction using a "midpoint" slider (but this is rarely needed).
-However, correction will increase image noise toward the corners, since this works by effectively applying a radial graduated neutral density filter.
+However, correction will increase image noise toward the corners, because digitally brightening an image amplifies both the signal and the noise equally.

 Artificial Vignetting.
 Some photographers actually add vignetting to their images in order to draw attention to a central subject, and to make the frame's edges appear less abrupt.
 However, you'll want to do this by applying the vignetting after any image cropping (sometimes called "post crop vignetting").

 This can give otherwise straight lines the appearance of bending inward or outward, and can influence the depiction of depth: